ThePhD/ThePhD.github.io/_posts/2018-10-25-Big Papers - Optional.md

 > What is the performance of shoving some basic data types through the monadic operations a handful of times, with and without references?

 Important to note: p0798 introduces the feature that was **the #1 feature request** in the C++ Developer Optional Survey I ran.
 Monadic operations such as map/and_then/etc. outranked even the want for references in optionals (by a handful of votes).

-The investigation was sparked by some comments in a conversation I was having about piping things through p0798's optionals multiple times and noticing performance was not equivalent to in-place operations:
+In either case, the investigation of performance was sparked by some comments in a conversation I was having about piping things through p0798's optionals multiple times and noticing performance was not equivalent to in-place operations:

 > It tends to be helped by copy elision quite a bit, but otherwise that's probably fair.
 Compilers are good with values generally.
 Since they're easier to reason about.